heshanm27/surgeglobalassignment/README.md

 - First login into the admin email and go to your Google Account
 - Then select security page
-- Inside Signing to google title
+- Under Signing to google title
 - You will see app passwords button
 - After click app passwords button it will asks again to login
 - After login you will redirect to page from there